Kozie1337/fullstack-template-gql-next-ssr/README.md

 ## Deploy

-Ideally deploy client on Vercel and server on droplet (e.g. Digital Ocea)
+Ideally deploy the next front-end on Vercel and the server on a droplet (e.g. Digital Ocea).